-Note the difference between tagliata and bistecca fiorentina: tagliata is just the rump (sirloin) or rib-eye (bone-in), while bistecca fiorentina is an enormous cut along the lines of a tomohawk chop that includes not only the tagliata but also meat from below the rib cage as well as from above the rump.
+Note the difference between tagliata and bistecca fiorentina: tagliata is just the rump (sirloin) or rib-eye (bone-in).
+At the same time, bistecca fiorentina is an enormous cut along the lines of a tomahawk chop that includes not only the tagliata but also meat from below the rib cage and from above the rump.

-Both cuts orginate in Tuscany and are historically made using chiannina beef that is not only one of the oldest breeds in the world but has been raised in Tuscany for more than 2,000 years.
-Bottom line: these are two dishes you want to be sure to order when you’re in the region.
+Both cuts originate in Tuscany and are historically made using chiannina beef which is not only one of the oldest breeds in the world but has been raised in Tuscany for more than 2,000 years.
+Bottom line: these are two dishes you want to order when you’re in the region.

 By the way, we recommend switching up the fruit from pears to peaches to berries based on the season.